On bursty star formation during cosmological reionization -- influence on the metal and dust content of low-mass galaxies: Results

 The differences between $\Mg$ and $\Zg$, relative to the fiducial case, are more marked and qualitative.
-For the instantaneous case, $\Mg$ is offset by $\sim\!0.5$ dex to the point at which reionization has an effect, at $z\simeq7$, after which it shows a more gradual decline over $5\leq z\leq 7$ --- the difference in $\Mg$ is $\sim2$ dex. $\Zg$ is offset by $\sim\!1$ dex to the point at which reionization has an effect, but shows an extremely weak decline over $5\leq z\leq 7$, and the difference in $\Zg$ at $z\simeq5$ is $\sim2$ dex, similar to the difference in $\Mg$.

-For the delayed case, the weaker feedback at low metallicities and early times acts to erase the oscillations that are so apparent in the fiducial case. $\Mg$ has a similar amplitude to that in the fiducial case, but the median system can retain gas mass for $\sim\!0.1$Gyr longer.
+The weaker feedback at low metallicities and early times acts to erase the oscillations that are so apparent in the fiducial case. $\Mg$ has an amplitude similar to that in the fiducial case, but the median system can retain the gas mass for $\sim\!0.1$Gyr longer.
 The same behaviour is evident in the median value of $\Zg$, while the large fluctuations in the 10$^\text{th}$-to-90$^\text{th}$ variation evident in the fiducial case are eliminated.

-It is instructive to contrast these behaviours with what we observe at higher halo masses.
-In Figure \ref{fig:SigmoidGasStarMetals10e10_Inst_vs_Del}, we show the effects of metal-dependent feedback on systems that have a halo mass of $M_\text{h}=10^{10}\,\Msun$ at $z=5$.
-At these halo masses, the differences between the instantaneous and delayed cases are negligible for our fiducial model parameters, without metal-dependent feedback.
-With metal-dependent feedback, there is a very mild effect, more evident in the instantaneous case than in the delayed case.
+This contrasts with what we observe at the higher halo mass of $10^{10}\Msun$, in the lower panel.
+At these masses, it is evident that the impact of metal-dependent feedback is negligible.
+The feedback mechanism plays a secondary role compared to the dominant influence of the deep gravitational potential of these haloes.